 Go behind the scenes to hear how actual crises were handled, and participate in group breakout sessions to work on realistic scenarios and practice lessons learned.
 You’ll receive tested guidelines, checklists and templates to help you quickly build a new crisis communications plan or improve an existing plan.
 You’ll also evaluate the benefits and pitfalls of engaging on Twitter, Facebook, YouTube and other social media channels during a crisis, as well as gain understanding of when to arrange media interviews versus issuing written statements.
 You’ll also learn how to:

-Joan H. Gladstone, APR, Fellow PRSA, president and CEO, Gladstone International, Inc.
+Joan Gladstone, APR, Fellow PRSA, president & ceo, Gladstone International, Inc.

-Joan Gladstone is CEO of Gladstone International, a nationally-recognized crisis communications consulting firm.
-Over the past 20 years, she has managed product recalls, labor strikes, toxic spills, high-profile lawsuits, municipal bankruptcies, political protests, media investigations and more for corporations, cities and nonprofits.
-She has presented more than 500 workshops on crisis communications topics and trained more than 2,500 leaders to manage difficult media interviews.
+Gladstone is CEO of Gladstone International, a nationally recognized crisis communications firm.
+Over the past 20 years, she has managed product recalls, labor strikes, toxic spills, high-profile lawsuits, municipal bankruptcies, political protests, media investigations and more for corporations, cities, public agencies and nonprofits.
+She has presented more than 500 workshops on crisis communications topics, and trained more than 3,500 leaders to manage difficult media interviews.

 Participants earn 2.0 APR Maintenance Credits for a one-day course.
 Learn more about Accreditation maintenance.